Philippine noontime variety television shows

 In the Philippines, variety television shows have become mainstays of the noontime slot for network programming since 1958.
 The first Philippines noontime variety television shows were influenced by the popularity of bodabil (vaudeville) in the first half of the 20th century.
 Since then, the format has evolved with the changing times, with elements of reality television also incorporated as well since the 2000s.
+Majority of the noontime variety shows that aired on television were produced independently by blocktimers that pay a certain amount of time to television networks to air their program.
+Some TV networks though have managed to solely produce these kind of programs, with moderate success in terms of ratings and advertising revenues.

 Highlights

-The longest-running noontime variety show in the Philippines is Eat Bulaga!, which celebrated its 43rd anniversary on July 30, 2022.
+The longest-running noontime variety and entertainment show is Eat Bulaga!, which will celebrate its 47th anniversary on July 30, 2026.
+The two other long-running noontime variety shows are Student Canteen for 19 years and followed by It's Showtime, which will celebrate its 17th anniversary on October 24, 2026.

-GMA, Kapamilya Channel/A2Z, and TV5 each air up to two noontime shows a week.
+GMA, ABS-CBN (through its successors Kapamilya Channel, A2Z, and ALLTV), and TV5 each air up to two noontime shows a week.
 A weeklong noontime show usually runs from Monday to Saturday, and a separate noontime show is reserved for Sundays.